 - Area-averaged rainfall in Australian cropping regions during winter 2018 was the fifteenth lowest on record, implying this winter has been in the driest 13% of years.

 - August rainfall was extremely low to well below average in southern cropping regions in New South Wales.

 - Prospects for winter crop in the eastern states (including South Australia) will be highly dependent on timely spring rainfall because of low levels of soil moisture.

-During autumn 2018, rainfall was average to extremely low in cropping regions in Queensland and well below average in cropping regions in northern New South Wales, Victoria and South Australia.
-Rainfall was severely deficient to extremely low in many cropping areas in central and southern New South Wales and Western Australia (Map 1).
+During winter 2018, rainfall was average to extremely low in cropping regions in Victoria, Queensland and South Australia and below average to well above average in cropping regions in Western Australia.
+Rainfall was severely deficient to well below average in many cropping areas New South Wales (Map 1).

 Table 4 Area-average rainfall

 |Lowest on record|

 |Queensland||43.6||26||5.2 (1946)||16||53||0 (1991)|

 |Western Australia||160.2||63||86.1 (2006)||61.3||102||12.1 (1956)|